fmalazemi/CheatSheets/bash.md

   - `-i` ignore case
   - `-e` pattern you would like to search
   - `PATH` start from this path

+### pgrep (look up or signal processes based on name and other attributes)
+- `pgrep P_NAME` --- print process IDs that include "P_NAME" in the command.
+Each on a seperate line.
+- `pgrep -d "," P_NAME"` --- print process IDs that include "P_NAME" in the command.
+Concatinate ID with ",".

 ### top
 - `top -p PID` --- show statistics and usage information related to PID only.